efritz/blog/content/articles/2024-01-17-compressing-source-code-ranges.md

 #### Step 2: Store span lengths

-If we consider what ranges we're encoding represents, we can do something ridiculously effective.
+If we consider what the ranges we're encoding represents, we can do something ridiculously effective.
 In the most common case, we're encoding the range of an _identifier_, not the entirety of an expression block.
 Thus, the range does not span multiple lines, and the start line and end line will, for a dominating proportion of uses, be the same.
 Furthermore, the majority of operations we're enabling will result in a list of references _of the same length_.
 In the case of our running example, the references to our target is always `Fprintf`, which is 7 characters long **in every context in which it appears**.

 Our next trick is to replace the ending line and character offsets with the range's line and character _span lengths_.